Subhadra

-Subhadra (सुभद्रा) is a figure in Hindu tradition, particularly revered in Vaishnavism as the sister of the deities Krishna and Balarama.
+Subhadra (सुभद्रा) is a figure in Hindu tradition, particularly revered in Vaishnavism as the half-sister of the deities Krishna and Balarama.
 She is mentioned in ancient Hindu scriptures, including the epic Mahabharata and the Bhagavata Purana.
 A princess of the Vrishni clan and the daughter of Vasudeva, Subhadra married the Pandava prince Arjuna and became the mother of Abhimanyu.

 Subhadra is part of the triad of deities worshipped at the Jagannath Temple at Puri, along with Krishna (as Jagannatha) and Balarama (or Balabhadra).
 One of the chariots in the annual Ratha Yatra is dedicated to her.

 Etymology and other names

 The Sanskrit name Subhadrā is made up of two words: su and bhadrā.
 The prefix su denotes goodness, while bhadrā is translated as fortune or excellence.
 The name means 'glorious', 'fortunate', 'splendid', or 'auspicious'.

 Subhadra is referred to as Bhadrā (भद्रा), literally 'fortunate', when she is introduced to Arjuna in the Mahabharata.
 According to the appendix of the Mahabharata, the Harivamsa, her birth name was Citrā (चित्रा) which means 'bright, clear, excellent, or colourful'.